SmithWillSuffice/PukahaPai/README_pukahapai.md

 A dearpygui app for interactiveloy running (simple) ODE system solvers.
 The aim is the graduate up to the complexity of an MMT (sectoral balance) Minsky ODES.

+## Manifest

+**Concept I.**
-**Manifest:**  The idea is a real economy never collapses except for all out war defeat.
+The idea is a real economy never collapses except for all out war defeat.
 We are not going to model Geopolitics!
 Our macroeocnomic models are for policy analysis in times of relative political peace only.

+**Concept II.**
+For time series I decided to explicitly and implicitly (yeah both) presume one should **never care** about long time runs, because any decent nonlinear ODE will very rapidly depart from any useful real world predictions.
+This especially true in Macroeoncomics, which is similar to Weather modelling. _We only ever care about a short run forecast!_

+**Concept III.**
+No geopoltics.
+The model is for (relative) peace time policy analsysis only.

+---

 See the [TODO](#todo) section for recent development tasks.